 In the absence of Bishop Malasa, the diocese is being headed by Vicar General Reverend Canon Edward Kawinga.

-The decision to send Bishop Malasa was reached at the episcopal conference in Zambia in December and was attended by fifteen bishops.
+The decision to send Bishop Malasa on leave was reached at the episcopal conference in Zambia in December and was attended by fifteen bishops.